Financial crisis: Herding models and learning models

 A variety of models have been developed in which asset values may spiral excessively up or down as investors learn from each other.
 In these models, asset purchases by a few agents encourage others to buy too, not because the true value of the asset increases when many buy (which is called "strategic complementarity"), but because investors come to believe the true asset value is high when they observe others buying.

 In "herding" models, it is assumed that investors are fully rational, but only have partial information about the economy.
 In these models, when a few investors buy some type of asset, this reveals that they have some positive information about that asset, which increases the rational incentive of others to buy the asset too.
 Even though this is a fully rational decision, it may sometimes lead to mistakenly high asset values (implying, eventually, a crash) since the first investors may, by chance, have been mistaken.
-Herding models, based on Complexity Science, indicate that it is the internal structure of the market, not external influences, which is primarily responsible for crashes.
+Herding models, based on complex systems science, indicate that it is the internal structure of the market, not external influences, which is primarily responsible for crashes.

 In "adaptive learning" or "adaptive expectations" models, investors are assumed to be imperfectly rational, basing their reasoning only on recent experience.
 In such models, if the price of a given asset rises for some period of time, investors may begin to believe that its price always rises, which increases their tendency to buy and thus drives the price up further.
 Likewise, observing a few price decreases may give rise to a downward price spiral, so in models of this type, large fluctuations in asset prices may occur.
 Agent-based models of financial markets often assume investors act on the basis of adaptive learning or adaptive expectations.